m1entus/MZFormSheetController/README.md

  By default, this is 1.0
  */
 @property (nonatomic, assign) CGFloat blurSaturation MZ_APPEARANCE_SELECTOR;

 /*
+ Specifies the blur mask image used to render the blur background view By default, this is nil
+ */
+@property (nonatomic, assign) UIImage *blurMaskImage MZ_APPEARANCE_SELECTOR;

+/*
  Asynchronously recompute the display of background blur.